navis-org/fafbseg-py/docs/source/tutorials/flywire_setup.rst

 ------------------------------

 Under the hood FlyWire is using chunkedgraph, an octree-like structure, to manage the segmentation.
-In brief, "supervoxels" are the atomic unit of the segmentation which are grouped into "root IDs".
+In brief: "supervoxels" are the atomic unit of the segmentation which are grouped into "root IDs".
 Or conversely: each root ID is a collection of supervoxels.
-Any edit to the segmentation is effectively just the addition or subtraction of supervoxels.
+Any edit to the segmentation is effectively just the addition or subtraction of supervoxels to that collection.

 Like supervoxels, root IDs are immutable though.
 So whenever edits are made new root IDs are generated which then represent the post-edit agglomeration of